cloudkarthik99/quest-karthik/README.md

 docker push gcr.io/your-project-id/your-repo-name
 ```

-please refer to the README.md files of specific folders for more info.
+please refer to the README.md files of cloud specific folders for more info.

+> [!NOTE]
+> Heavy usage of Claude.ai, chatgpt, Perplexity is used for research purposes for this quest